dcorns/AntiDup/readme.md

 - Search the file system recursively
 - Optionally open each duplicate manually or automatically open each group of duplicates
 - Filter search by file extension
-- Creates a log file (duplicates.log) that contains the duplicate search results.
+- Creates a log file (default: duplicates.log) that contains the duplicate search results.
+- Search for duplicates by comparing binary data.

 * Delete all duplicates in a specific file path in one key stroke